jon-hall/pm2-windows-service/README.md

 pm2 save
 ```
 The service will then restart that set of processes when the service is next started (by default this will be on system boot).

+### Configuration
+You can control what the PM2 service runs using the following environment variables:
+- `PM2_SERVICE_SCRIPTS` - A semi-colon separated list of javascript files and/or [json config files](http://pm2.keymetrics.io/docs/usage/application-declaration/) to run when the service starts (using `pm2 start`).

 ### **Caveats**
 While testing this a few caveats have arisen which need to be detailed upfront, as they can lead to issues when PM2 is installed as a service:
   - If you run the service under one user account, and then attempt to interact with PM2 from the command line using a different account, you'll find things don't work as expected if the `PM2_HOME` environment variable contains any ["user context" env vars](https://technet.microsoft.com/en-us/library/cc749104.aspx#BKMK_2) (`%APPDATA%`, `%USERPROFILE%` etc.), or if one of the users cannot access the location of `PM2_HOME`.